-Resources for Secondary Schools
+Resources for secondary schools

-The resources have been accredited by the PSHE Association and the Council for Curriculum, Examinations and Assessment.
+These resources have been accredited by the PSHE Association and the Council for Curriculum, Examinations and Assessment.
 The resource packs cover:

 - Explaining dementia